Linksys WUSB54GC External Antenna ModificationHigh Throughput Over Long Range Wifi Links!

 The Linksys WUSB54GC is avery good performer out of the box, thanks to a Ralink chipset and overall good design.
 It still has some limitations due to its internal antenna.
-With the addition of a good external antenna, it rises to excellence. |
+With the addition of a good external antenna, it rises to excellence.

-Here is a project that can greatly increase the throughput and range of the Linksys WUSB54GC.
+This project can greatly increase the throughput and range of the Linksys WUSB54GC.
 It can also be applied to just about any commonly available wifi adapter or router; one simply cuts out the built in antenna and runs coaxial cable to a high gain replacement.
 I have seen throughput on a 30 meter path go from 5.5 MB/Sec to a solid 54 MB/Sec - with reduced interference and no need for amplification.
 Note that longer path lengths (more than 200 meters or through walls and vegetation) may require making this modification to a device higher powered than the WUSB54GC.

 First, look at the circuit board.
 It boasts an efficient and clean layout.
 Data passes through a USB port on the left, and the antenna is etched on the right side.
 This modification is not difficult, but bright lighting and use of a magnifier is suggested due to the small surface mount parts and thin circuit traces on the adapter.
 The WUSB54GC presents a small work area, so use caution.